 1.1.
 By applying to our courses, the Student accepts the Centre’s terms and conditions of enrolment.

 1.2.
-The minimum booking period is normally two weeks.
-If the Student needs a visa to be able to study in the UK, the minimum booking period in the centre is four weeks of full-time study.
+The minimum booking period is normally four weeks.
+If the student needs a visa to be able to study in the UK, the minimum booking period in the centre is four weeks of full-time study.

 1.3.
 Following the application, the Student receives confirmation of the application, as well as an invoice of any fees due.

 2.1.
-The Student must pay either a 50% deposit or full payment before the Centre can issue any registration documents.
+The Student must pay full payment before the Centre can issue any registration documents.
 Accommodation fees must be covered in full for the booking period.

 2.2.
-If the Student does not need a visa to study in the UK, the deposit is 4 weeks’ course fees plus the registration fee and accommodation fees.
+If the Student does not need a visa to study in the UK, the course fees plus the registration fee and accommodation fees would need to be paid before the start of the course.

 2.3.
-If the Student needs a visa to study in the UK, the deposit is 4 weeks’ course fees OR 50% of the total course fees (whichever is higher) plus the registration fee and accommodation fees.
+If the Student needs a visa to study in the UK, course tuition will need to be paid in full plus the registration fee and any accommodation fees before any offer letter is issued.

 2.4.
 For third party funded students whose fees are covered under a guarantee letter, a deposit of £200 is payable, which is refunded when the Student commences their studies.